Dashadower/dashadower.github.io/_posts/2025-08-18-Separation-Logic.md

 ## Weakest Precondition

-The notion of hoare triples can be rewritten in something called "weakest preconditions":
+The notion of hoare triples can be rewritten into something called "weakest preconditions":
 $$
 H \Rightarrow \wp{c}{Q} \iff \{H \} \ c \{ Q \}
 $$